Aston Villa file complaint to UEFA over Legia Warsaw after fan violence

 “One officer’s fluorescent jacket caught fire after they were hit with a flare.
 Fortunately his jacket was removed quickly and he was not injured,” West Midlands Police said in a statement.
 “He was later taken to hospital with smoke inhalation after the smoke from the flare made it into his helmet.”

-Most of the arrests were for violent disorder, four for “possession of a knife/offensive weapon,” and four for assaulting emergency workers,” police said.
+Most of the arrests were for violent disorder, four for “possession of a knife/offensive weapon,” and four for assaulting emergency workers”, police said.

-Police confirmed on Friday that all of the arrests were away fans “and we’ll be working hard to charge and remand those suspects where we can today”.
+Police confirmed on Friday that all of the arrests were of away fans “and we’ll be working hard to charge and remand those suspects where we can today”.

 Chris Heck, Villa’s president of business operations, said the club “will be making further representations to UEFA in order to ensure that other clubs and police forces across Europe are not exposed to similar serious safety risks at the hands of Legia Warsaw”.